Serious Programming Courses

 Vis-a-vis age: computing, like chess, can often be done well by children, so younger girls and boys are invited to join if they are enthusiastic and willing to work hard.
 But a key issue is fast typing: if a kid cannot type quickly then they will not be able to keep up.
 So we ordinarily specify that the course is for kids in 6th grade and above, but a motivated fast typist could do well even if she were younger.

 There is no cost: the course is free and taught by volunteers.
-We thank the LANL foundation for a grant which has helped us purchase materials, and we thank the Santa Fe Public Library for offering its space and resources, and the Friends of the Santa Fe Public Library for helping us with fundraising.
+We thank the LANL foundation for a grant which has helped us purchase materials, and we thank the Santa Fe Public Library for offering its space and resources (note: during the pandemic we are virtual, but we will return to the library eventually), and the Friends of the Santa Fe Public Library for helping us with fundraising.

 There are many carefully designed courses that teach "programming for kids".
 This is not one of those: this is a "serious programming for kids" course.
 Our goal is that everyone should learn to use and then to program computers like a true hacker.
 (Note: I use the word "hacker" in the original sense from MIT, see the Wikipedia article).